On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from triangulations

 \begin{theorem} A curve $c$ or equivalently an admissible coloring $v\in \La$ is indecomposable if and only if the support $\Gamma_v$ of $v$ in $\Gamma$ is a barbell tree.
 In other words, there is a one-to-one correspondence between the set $\cC(\De)$ of generators of $\La$ and barbell trees embedded in~$\Gamma$.
 Similarly, there is a one-to-one correspondence between the set\footnote{The same statements hold with $\R$ in place of $\Q$.} $\cC_\Q(\De)$ of generators of $\La_\Q$ and simple barbell trees embedded in~$\Gamma$.\end{theorem}

 \begin{proof} Define a \textbf{chain} of $2$-colored edges in a barbell three to be a connected sequence of $2$-colored edges such that the vertex between every two consecutive edges has type $(2,2,0)$.
-Every chain has two ending vertices and each end vertex has one of the following types: $(2,2,2)$, $(2,1,1)$, or $(2, 2\times 1)$. \\
+Every maximal chain in a barbell tree has two ending vertices of the following possible types: $(2,2,2)$, $(2,1,1)$. \\